 Simply Streep is your premiere source on Meryl Streep's work on film, television and in the theatre - a career that has won her three Academy Awards and the praise to be one of the world's greatest working actresses.
-Created in 1999, we have built an extensive collection to discover Miss Streep's work through an archive of press articles, photos and video clips.
-Enjoy your stay.
+Created in 1999, we have built an extensive collection to discover Miss Streep's work through an archive of press articles, photos and videos.
+Enjoy your stay and check back soon.

 Honour

-Summer 1996 | New York Stage and Film Festival
+Summer 1996 · New York Stage and Film Festival

-Directed by: Ulu Grosbard | Literature: Joanna Murray-Smith
+Directed by: Ulu Grosbard · Literature: Joanna Murray-Smith

 "Honour" tells the familiar tale of a middle aged man, George (Sam Waterston), who leaves his wife, Honour (Meryl Streep), and their twenty-four year old daughter, Sophie (Kyra Sedgwick), for a relationship with a much younger women.

-Cast: Meryl Streep (Honour), Sam Waterston (George), Kyra Sedgwick (Sophie)
+Meryl Streep (Honour), Sam Waterston (George), Kyra Sedgwick (Sophie)

 In 1995, Australian writer Joanna Murray-Smith came to Columbia University from her native Melbourne on a Rotary International Scholarship.
 The scholarship would fund her stay in New York while she enrolled in classes at the University and wrote a play, which had been commissioned by an Australian production company.
 The play became Honour, a four-character drama about infidelity.
 Murray-Smith took fiction and short prose and screenwriting and, of course, playwriting classes in the Creative Writing Center, part of Columbia’s Continuing Education and Special Programs, which shares faculty with the School of the Arts graduate Writing Division.
 “The effervescence of being at Columbia was fantastic,” she said.
 “That was the most wonderful year of my life.”
 Murray-Smith graciously thanked Ziegler and Machado and the Writing Program in the play’s published version.
 She honed the script in a writing group that she was invited to join by a Columbia alumnus.
 The group included playwright John Patrick Shanley, who brought “Honour” to the attention of the New York Stage and Film Festival in Poughkeepsie.
 The work received its first public workshop reading there in the Summer of 1996, with Meryl Streep and Sam Waterston taking the principal roles.
-Jane Alexander and Enid Graham received Tony Award nominations for its 1998 Broadway run, which co-starred Laura Linney (source: Columbia University)
+Jane Alexander and Enid Graham received Tony Award nominations for its 1998 Broadway run, which co-starred Laura Linney (courtesy Columbia University)